There are many ways to immigrate to Canada from the United States or to reside in Canada temporarily, but each pathway requires a plan.

 Permanent Immigration to Canada

 A major advantage with the Express Entry immigration selection system is that applications are processed within six months.
 Through Express Entry, American citizens can go from merely thinking about moving to Canada to living and working here as permanent residents in well under a year.
-Moreover, American citizens typically have a strong chance of being invited to apply for permanent residence through Express Entry, thanks to strong language skills, the probability of having obtained skilled work experience, and the higher education that they may have completed earlier in life.
+Moreover, American citizens typically have a strong chance of being invited to apply for Canadian permanent residence through Express Entry, thanks to strong language skills, the probability of having obtained skilled work experience, and the higher education that they may have completed earlier in life.

 Provincial Nominee Programs